Roger Bannister running the first sub-four minute mile

 in their talents and abilities is the number one challenge in the coaching

 I spend months and sometimes years trying to help people believe more deeply in their God-given talents.
-I am passionate about helping people believe in their unique gifting at heart level.
+I am passionate about helping people believe in their unique gifting at a heart level.
 The sooner unbelief issues are resolved, the more meaningful and impactful life you’ll have.

-The fog of what’s possible in life cleared the day I ran in the Original Ultimate Runner Competition (10k, 400 meters, 100 meters, a mile and marathon all ran on the same day).
+The fog of what’s possible in life cleared the day I ran in the Original Ultimate Runner Competition (10k, 400 meters, 100 meters, a mile, and marathon all ran on the same day).
 Something connected in my spirit like never before.

 For the first time, I truly believed I could run with the best in the world.
 I had a sense of peace and a deep belief in my heart that "I could do all things through Christ who strengthens me (Philippians 4:13)”.
 This wonderful verse finally came alive in my heart, spirit, and mind.
 It became my life verse that I refer to frequently to this day.

-Belief in your God-given ability is the gateway to dreams and more meaningful life.
+Belief in your God-given ability is the gateway to your dreams and a more meaningful life.
 When you truly believe in your gifts, the seemingly impossible starts to happen.
 Lives around you are also changed forever in ways that are unimaginable at first.

 Truly believing in your God-given talents is faith in action.
 By developing and acting on your talents, other people will benefit tremendously from your life story.
-You owe it to yourself and others to develop a deep seeded belief in the gifts He gave you.
+You owe it to yourself and others to develop a deep belief in the gifts He gave you.
 Your gift and example may give hope and unlock the door to greatness for generations to come.